Jump to topic

-Dental insurance reduces the cost of dental care and helps patients maintain good oral health throughout life.
-Insurance allows patients to spend less “out of pocket” and catch signs of oral diseases early.
+Dental insurance reduces the cost of dental care and helps people maintain good oral health throughout their lives.
+Insurance allows people to spend less out of pocket on needed procedures and catch signs of oral disease early.

 Most dental plans cover some portion of preventive treatments, restorative procedures, and orthodontic treatment.

-Preventive dental care is covered 100 percent by most insurance plans (after deductible).
+Preventive dental care is covered 100 percent by most insurance plans (after the deductible is met).
 For example, common treatments include:

 During oral exams, dentists examine the mouth for signs of cavities, gum disease, and other related conditions.